itiievskyi/Project-End-Python3/README.md

 Wales              |        |None

 ### Interface
-To provide a dialog with the user I implemented nice CLI library: [Questionary](https://github.com/tmbo/questionary).
+To provide a dialog with the user I implemented nice CLI library for shell version: [Questionary](https://github.com/tmbo/questionary).
 It allows to use different types of questions ('text', 'confirm', 'checkbox', etc.) and returns inputted data.
 It's very similar to [PyInquirer](https://github.com/CITGuru/PyInquirer/) library but uses the latest version of promt-toolkit (I have 2.0.7) while PyInquirer now can work only with 1.0.1x versions.
 Using PyInquirer could cause some problems with another software like Jupyter that also uses the latest promt-toolkit staff.

+The Jupyter version uses Jupyter notebook environment instead and provides interacting via **ipywidgets** library.

 ### Error management
 The program uses a try/except system to catch the most part of possible errors (they usually occur during input).